 Older people wouldn’t see an increase in wages since they were not working, however.
 This means that the amount of money they had in their retirement savings, assuming it was in bank CDs as many people’s is, would effectively be cut in half.
 People who are receiving money from a fixed annuity would also see their income drastically cut since they would be receiving the same number of dollars but those dollars would buy far less.

 The effect would go far beyond fast food restaurants.
 People in the healthcare industry include a lot of people currently making less than $15 per hour, so health care costs would soar.
 Ditto for things like maid service and senior care, home repairs, services like cable TV, and even buying food at the grocery store.
 You might still have $50,000 per year in income from savings and annuities, but it would buy what $25,000 buys now.
 You would need to trade the hard work you did for so many years for far less.
 Many of the hours of work you put in would simply be stolen.

 So if you’re young or old, you should be opposing a minimum wage hike.
 The only people it helps is the union bosses.
 Everyone else loses their job or sees their savings evaporate.

-Contact me at email@example.com, or leave a comment.
+Please contact me via firstname.lastname@example.org or leave a comment.

-Disclaimer: This blog is not meant to give financial planning advice, it gives information on a specific investment strategy and picking stocks.
+Disclaimer: This blog is not meant to give financial planning or tax advice.
+It gives general information on investment strategy, picking stocks, and generally managing money to build wealth.
 It is not a solicitation to buy or sell stocks or any security.
 Financial planning advice should be sought from a certified financial planner, which the author is not.
+Tax advice should be sought from a CPA.
 All investments involve risk and the reader as urged to consider risks carefully and seek the advice of experts if needed before investing.